 How will you handle students accessing inappropriate websites during school?

-The state filters will block as much as possible.; Students are still held accountable to school and county policies, procedures and rules.
+The state filters will block as much as possible when students use the school's Wi-Fi.
+Students are still held accountable to school and county policies, procedures and rules.

 As a parent, am I required to add additional software to my child’s device?